Storm Ciaran on way to UK with ‘danger to life’ amber weather warnings

 The warning across north-east England and Scotland will be in place until 6am on Friday.

-Kate Marks, flood duty manager at the Environment Agency, said “significant flooding” is possible.
+“Rain from the storm could also see significant surface water and river flooding across parts of the West, South and North East of England from later today until Friday, with minor impacts possible more widely on Saturday due to further showers.

+“Environment Agency teams are out on the ground clearing any blocking debris from screens and watercourses, operating flood defence assets where required, working with partners and present in those communities that have experienced flooding, looking to minimise the impact on residents.

-“We advise people to stay away from swollen rivers and urge people not to drive through flood water as just 30cm (1ft) of flowing water is enough to move your car,” she said.
+“We urge people to stay safe on the coast and to remember to take extreme care on coastal paths and promenades.
+Flooding of low-lying coastal roads is also possible and people must avoid driving through flood water, as just 30cm of flowing water is enough to move your car.”

 The Environment Agency had issued 24 flood warnings for England by 11am on Wednesday morning, with 116 flood alerts.